goodoldneon/consul-example/README.md

 ```
 $ curl localhost:8080
-The backend says: "b'Hello from the backend'"%
+The backend says: "Hello from the backend"%
 ```

 Consul's DNS can resolve human-readable hostnames.
 See this by running the following command.
 In this example, the backend service's IP address is `192.168.160.3`: